RayaneLamri/RayaneLamri/README.md

 How do I proceed to do so ?

-* Building projects made of primary features (like login/logout or CRUD)
+* Building projects made of primary features (Authentification, CRUD, Cookies, Authorization, ...)
 * Practicing abstraction, polymorphism and deep my understanding OOP
 * Enhance my works with PHP Standard Recommendation, PHPUnit, Composer
 * Learning PHP Frameworks, Laravel at the moment